 One of the significant questions that can plague someone experiencing survivor guilt is ‘why?’.
 This can take the form of asking why this happened but also, ‘why me’?
 So many experiencing survivor guilt struggle to understand why they survived and others did not.
 It is common to feel that one was not worthy of survival.
 Additionally, as someone feels relief and appreciation for their survival, they often simultaneously feel guilt and shame for having those feelings when others did not survive.

 One important thing to remember is, rational or irrational, survivor guilt is normal.
-In and of itself it isn’t a sign of unhealthy grief, despite the fact that some people will make you feel like it isn’t okay to feel guilt.
+In and of itself it isn’t a sign of unhealthy grief, despite the fact that some people will make you feel like it isn’t okay to feel guilty.
 That said, sometimes survivor guilt doesn’t begin to resolve naturally over time.
 Sometimes it becomes overwhelming or obsessive, the guilt thoughts become so intrusive that you can’t function.
 Then, of course, it is important to get help.
 So, the question is: what can you do?

 - Accept what you are feeling.
 Guilt is a stigmatized emotion, as people can make us feel that it is wrong to feel guilty.
 Keep in mind that guilt is not, on its own, a problem.
 It is a natural feeling that needs to be acknowledged, accepted and processed.